Ackee-Blockchain/school-of-solana/3.lesson/README.md

 # Anchor Framework

 ## High-level Overview
 An Anchor program consists of three parts.
-The **program module**, the **Accounts struct** which is marked with `#[derive(Accounts)]`, and the **`declare_id` macro**.
+The **program module**, the **Accounts struct** which is marked with `#[derive(Accounts)]`, and the `declare_id` macro.
 The program module is where you write your business logic.
 The Accounts struct is where you validate accounts.
 The `declare_id` macro creates an ID field that stores the address of your program.
 Anchor uses this hardcoded ID for security checks and it also allows other crates to access your program's address.

 When you start up a new Anchor project, you'll see the following: